ppy/osu-wiki/wiki/Tournaments/MALE/en.md

 ### Tournament Rules

-1. The Most Amazing Lan Ever is a one-on-one osu! and osu!mania tournament.
+1. The Most Amazing LAN Ever is a one-on-one osu! and osu!mania tournament.
 1. Players must play all of their matches at Highlander Con 2019.
 1. Map scoring is based on **Score V2**.
 1. In osu!standard, seeding will be based on the results of the Group Stage.
 In osu!mania, seeding will be based on player rank.